7 Answers Ransomware Victims Need to Know

-Click on each of the questions below to see answers.
+Click on each of the commonly asked questions below to see answers.

 Ransomware attacks are becoming increasingly common, and whether you are a small, medium, or large company, you are a target.

 If you have been an unfortunate victim of a ransomware attack, you are likely overwhelmed and wondering what the next steps are.
 We have been involved in many recovery efforts and have outlined what our clients experience as the most common and important steps when recovering from a ransomware attack.

 The process will be lengthy, expensive, and stressful but putting together a well-rounded recovery and response team will be invaluable.
 In the initial stages, engage a lawyer and find out what insurance covers.
 Have your response team assess the current situation (identify type of ransomware and damages) and start collecting forensic data.
 Decide if you will pay the ransom and/or if you will hire a negotiator that specializes in ransomware.
 Keep the attack confidential while you lay out your plan…continue to review the plan with your team…and then execute with vigor.
 You will then need to develop and implement a cybersecurity strategy moving forward and make this a consistent part of your overall business strategy.
 To read a more detailed explanation of the steps, click HERE.

 2. How long does it take to recover from a ransomware attack?

 The time it takes to recover from a ransomware attack can vary widely.
 For most companies who are unprepared and unexperienced, recovery efforts will typically fall between the two to four week mark.
 However, recovery time can be cut in half (about one to two weeks) if you have a well-managed effort and experienced team.

 Prolonged recovery efforts are a result of many factors, and often come at the expense of the company’s bottom line and reputation.
 In some cases, the company may never recover.
 It is therefore crucial to consider all of the variables that can impact the time it takes to recover from an attack.
 Below are five variables we find to have the most influence.